jaeyk/jaeyk.github.io/index.md

 ## Research agenda

 My research focuses on civic engagement, political participation, and policy implementation.
 Specifically, I investigate how the political process excludes and marginalizes certain groups, and how these disadvantaged groups resist through civic engagement and political participation.
-Additionally, I analyze the barriers that historically disadvantaged groups face in accessing government benefits, and identify strategies to reduce them.
+Additionally, I identify the barriers that historically disadvantaged groups face in accessing government benefits, and provide strategies to reduce them.
 I use quantitative, computational, and mixed methods to study these topics in the United States, Canada, and East Asia.

 ## Research pipeline